 - Integrative Biology is a combination of these two directions.

 The Biozentrum, one of the leading institutes in basic molecular and biomedical research worldwide offers the Major in Molecular Biology.
 You can find out first hand from two Bachelor's students about their studies at the Biozentrum.

-The courses impart fundamental knowledge in biology, mathematics, physics and general chemistry.
+The courses impart fundamental knowledge in biology, general chemistry, mathematics and physics.
 These compulsory core subjects are the same for all biology students.

-If you choose to do a major study in Molecular Biology, you will attend courses in biochemistry, developmental biology, genetics, human physiology, immunology, molecular microbiology, neurobiology, structural biology and biophysical chemistry among others.
-With the Biozentrum Research Summer program, we also offer the unique opportunity to actively immerse yourself into research already in your second year of study.
-In this program, you can participate in a research group at the Biozentrum for seven to nine weeks.
+If you choose the Major in Molecular Biology, you will attend, among others, courses in biochemistry, developmental biology, genetics, human physiology, immunology, molecular microbiology, neurobiology, structural biology and physics of life.
+As of autumn 2023, you will also attend the new practical course “Experimental Molecular Biology”.
+With the Biozentrum Research Summer program, we also offer the unique opportunity to actively immerse yourself into research already in your second year of study and participate in a research group at the Biozentrum for seven to nine weeks.

 The third year of studies is highly practice-oriented.
-You will attend four six-week, all-day block courses including both theoretical and practical aspects.
-Your choice of block courses is decisive for your specialization in one of the three Majors.
-For a Bachelor of Science in Biology with a Major in Molecular Biology you will need to take the block courses “Structural Biology and Biophysics”, “Biochemistry”, “Microbiology and Immunology” and “Cell Biology and Neurobiology”.
+For a Bachelor of Science in Biology with a Major in Molecular Biology you will attend three six-week, all-day block courses including both theoretical and practical aspects and as of 2025 work for eight weeks on your final thesis.
+The block courses you will attend are “Structural Biology and Biophysics”, “Microbiology and Immunology” and “Cell Biology and Neurobiology”.